mindgruve/initr/README.md

 		// As many dependencies as you need...
 	]);

+It is recommended that you put this code in a file named `initr.config.js`, and include it after jQuery and Initr.

 **Don't forget**, put your most important dependencies before others.
 These dependencies will be run in the array's order.
 If you need things to kick off right away, put them at the top.

 **For a complete, working example, clone this repo and review the files in the `demos` folder.** After cloning, be sure to run `npm install` to get the needed node modules.
 Also, you can run `grunt server` to boot up a quick web server to view the demos, otherwise you will run into cross site scripting issues.
 The default port is `9001`.
 After booting up the server, navigate to `http://localhost:9001/demos/` in your browser.